alekela/Arcanoid_pygame/README.md

 Arcanoid game on pygame
 Need to:
-1) Check borders and border collisions
-2) Add control for a platform
-3) Check collisions with platform, add collisions, when platform has speed
+1) Add collisions, when platform has speed
-4) Add Brick class (with random color)
+2) Add Brick class (with random color)
-5) Add collisions with bricks
+3) Add collisions with bricks
-6) Add end words if player win or lose
+4) Add end words if player win or lose